 - Patrons with a disability may also wish to catch a SkyBus directly from Melbourne Airport to the Formula 1® Australian Grand Prix on an accessible bus.
 For further information, please contact SkyBus on 1300 759 287.

 - A free internal shuttle service operates on all days of the event.
-For bookings, phone Wheelaway on 1800 133 320 from Monday 19 March 2018.
+Details will be confirmed closer to the event.

 Please note, travel on trams between the city and the Australian Grand Prix is free for event ticket holders.
 Low-floor trams operate on all services on the Route 96 Grand Prix Express.

 Parking is available for people with a disability at Gate 10 within the Village Green Car Park.
 A permit must be obtained through the Australian Grand Prix Corporation in advance on (03) 9258 7134.